-Investment performance is reported by the Company as the investment return in its financial statements.
+Investment performance is reported by the Company as investment return in its financial statements.
 The Company earns an investment return from holdings in financial instruments which are held on behalf of policyholders to back their insurance contracts and as Company capital.

-The total investment return for the Company as reported in the financial statements in 2018 was $\pounds(133,323k)$ (2017: $\pounds307,676k$)
+The total investment return for the Company as reported in the financial statements in 2020 was £1,760m (2019: £655m).
 The total investment return comprises the expected return included in the IFRS operating profit plus the variance between actual and expected investment performance.

-Investment income includes dividends, interest, rent and fair value gains and losses, excluding fair value movements attributable to available-for-sale (AFS) investments.
+Investment income includes dividends, interest, rent and fair value gains and losses, excluding fair value movements attributable to available-for-sale ("AFS") investments.
 Dividends are accrued on an exdividend basis.
-Interest and rent are included on an accruals basis.
-Interest income for financial assets which are not classified as FVTPL is recognised using the effective interest method.
+Interest and rent are included on an accrual's basis.
+Interest income for financial assets which are not classified as Fair Value Through Profit-or-Loss ("FVTPL") is recognised using the effective interest method.
 Investment income is presented net of investment management fees and rebates.

-Total expenses incurred by the Company as reported in the financial statements in 2018 was £7,986k (2017: £6,786k)
+Total expenses incurred by the Company as reported in the financial statements in 2020 were £15,164k (2019: £13,823k)